KSFlynn007/weather-app/README.md

 ```
 Given that the user has loaded the application
+And they have allowed the application to use the browser's geolocation
 When the user clicks on the "Get Your Location Weather" button
-And they have approved the geolocation in their browser popup
 Then the results with render with their current location
 ```